zshan-dev/AI-Customer-Support/README.md

 ### Starting a Conversation
 1. Open the application in your browser
-2. You'll see a welcome message from Headstart Bot
+2. You'll see a welcome message from Headstarters Bot
 3. Type your message in the input field
 4. Press Enter or click the send button
 5. Wait for the AI response

 ### Supported Queries
 The bot is specifically trained to help with:
-- Headstarter platform questions
+- Headstarters platform questions
 - Technical interview practice guidance
 - Account and subscription issues
 - Troubleshooting login problems